 Create a Responsive Layout

 Popups can be pretty annoying for desktop users, but they are worse for mobile users.
 These users find it challenging to navigate through sites due to these annoying notifications.
-So, try to incorporate the principles of good website design and avoid unnecessary site popups.
+So, try to incorporate the principles of effective web design and avoid unnecessary site popups.

 Multi-Test on Mobile Devices

 Several mobile devices have different results with mobile-friendly sites.
-Ensure your web design concepts work on all mobile devices for the best user experience.
+Ensure your web design concepts work on multiple devices for the best user experience.
 Multi-device testing can help reduce bugs and development issues.

 The Bottom Line